-A. Dawn Pica is the creator and editor of Thirty-Third Wheel.
-She performed numerous readings, sometimes accompanied by local musicians, throughout Northeast, Pennsylvania and New York.
+Ali Pica is the creator and editor of Thirty-Third Wheel.
+She performed numerous readings, sometimes accompanied by local musicians, throughout Northeast, Pennsylvania and New York City.
 Her passion lies in refining her gift as a writer and sharing that gift with others.
-Consequently, A. Dawn has a masters degree in teaching and is certified in English Language Arts education.
-Also, A. Dawn has a bachelors and a masters degree in Psychology.
-She teaches college courses as an adjunct Psychology instructor and was a therapist for several years.
-A. Dawn currently resides in Scranton, PA and has a penchant for live music, photography, and gluten-free baking.
+Consequently, Ali has a masters degree in teaching and is certified in English Language Arts education.
+Also, she has a bachelors and a masters degree in Psychology.
+Ali currently resides in Scranton, PA and has a penchant for live music, photography, and gluten-free baking.

 Marcie Herman Riebe is a NEPA transplant originally from central Pennsylvania.
 She has a Master of Arts in Linguistics from the University of Pittsburgh that she uses as an adjunct English instructor at Wilkes University and for her full-time job working as a bilingual case worker for the Commonwealth.
 She is a writing contributor for Project Wednesday (a human development and positivity blog), a founding member of Voce Angeli (NEPA’s only all-female chamber choir), a newer member of the Diva Theatre family in Scranton, and founder of Ink Writers’ Group.
 She sometimes even gets to watch movies, read, or play games with her husband, Pete, and snuggle their cats: Napoleon, Gimli, King Ajax, Sam and Dean.

 Marcie currently writes the columns, “The Writer’s Edge: Writers Making Their Own Page” and “All About Drama.”